What are Dental Implants?

 In order to treat this issue, we may recommend installing dental implants in patients who are missing some or all of their teeth.
 Dental American Group specializes in two types of dental implants – endosteal implants and all-on-four implants.

 Endosteal implants are used when a patient is missing one or more teeth.
 This type of dental implant is installed in two separate minimally-invasive surgeries.
 The first surgery consists of inserting a foundation into a patient’s jawbone.
-It is required that the patient wait four to six weeks before receiving the second surgery so that their jawbone can properly heal.
+It is required that the patient waits four to six weeks before receiving the second surgery so that their jawbone can properly heal.
 The second surgery involves installing a supporting post to the initial foundation.
 Once completed, the patient will be able to have a dental crown, bridge or denture installed as needed.

 An all-on-four implant is recommended to patients who are missing their entire set of top or bottom teeth.
 By using just four strategically-placed titanium implants, an entire row of teeth can be supported securely within the mouth.
 Unlike endosteal implants, which utilize a supporting post to secure prosthetic teeth, all-on-four implants are designed so that a set of dentures can be directly attached to the implants themselves.
 This allows the entire process of installing dental implants to be completed in just one minimally-invasive surgery.

 Did you know…

 That approximately 30 million people live with no natural teeth in one or both jaws?
 But more and more dental patients are opting for dental implants as a means of tooth replacement.
 The American Academy of Implant Dentistry reports that 3 million people currently have dental implants – a number that is rapidly growing by about 500,000 per year.
 Modern titanium implants were first developed in the 1950’s, but archeologists have determined that ancient Egyptians and Mayans were the first cultures to implant artificial teeth.